 Our trainers specialise in designing and assessing workplace ergonomics and risk associated with manual handling.
 We can contextualise the training to your workplace environment to ensure your workers gain the most from the training.

-Please note that this course is offered for group bookings only currently.
+Please note that this course is currently only offered for group bookings.

 - Key information from occupational health and safety (OHS) regulations relating to manual tasks and national code of practice,